 This garden is an excellent example of re-purposing an existing outdoor space to create a garden that is both educational and environmentally responsible.
-In response to the growing interest in the essential role that bees and other pollinators play in a healthy natural environment and food system, the TBG redeveloped the former library garden to be a more supportive of bee activity.
-As part of our education program, the original garden was replanted with a combination of native and non native shrubs, perennials, annuals and flowering bulbs to provide all-season colour and a continued source of pollen and nectar.
+In response to the growing interest in the essential role that honey bees and other pollinators play in a healthy natural environment and food system, the TBG redeveloped the former library garden to support more intensive bee activity.
+As part of our education program, the original garden was replanted with a combination of native and non-native shrubs, perennials, annuals and flowering bulbs to provide all-season colour, pollen and nectar.
 In the spring of 2011, two hives of honeybees were added to this garden.
-Although visitors to the TBG do not have direct access to the garden, they can observe the daily activity of the busy bees from the observation windows in the Moriyama building or from the large glass doors in the Weston Family Library.
-The bees are cared for by TBG staff, students of Urban Beekeeping classes and members of the Toronto Beekeeper’s Cooperative.
-These honeybees join a variety of other native bees and pollinators to work the Pollinator Garden that surrounds the hives as well as the TBG gardens, Edwards Gardens and the nearby ravine system.
-TBG beekeepers check the hives every 10 days from April to October to ensure they are doing well.
+In the intervening time, the honey bee colonies have grown and expanded to five working hives.